-- Teleconnections (influence on weather): To the extent teleconnections are known, a negative NAO during this time of year (April on the teleconnection maps) is typically associated with cooler-than-normal temperatures for much of the country except the South, wetter-than-normal conditions in the Southeast, Central Plains, and parts of the West (although the correlations are weak for precipitation), and negative upper-level circulation anomalies across most of the country, especially over the Central Rockies.
-A positive NAO is associated with the opposite conditions.
+- Teleconnections (influence on weather): To the extent teleconnections are known, a positive NAO during this time of year (April on the teleconnection maps) is associated with drier-than-normal conditions in the Southeast, Central Plains, and parts of the West (although the teleconnections are weak for precipitation); warmer-than-normal temperatures everywhere in the CONUS except the Gulf of Mexico coast to Mid-Atlantic; positive upper-level circulation anomalies across the North Atlantic and most of the CONUS, and negative upper-level circulation anomalies over the Canadian Archipelago and Greenland.

 - The East Pacific-North Pacific (EP-NP) pattern

-- Description: The EP-NP teleconnection pattern relates SST and upper-level circulation patterns over the eastern and northern Pacific to temperature, precipitation, and circulation anomalies downstream over North America.
+- Description: The EP-NP teleconnection pattern relates SST and upper-level circulation patterns (geopotential height anomalies) over the eastern and northern Pacific to temperature, precipitation, and circulation anomalies downstream over North America.
 Its influence during the winter is not as strong as during the other three seasons.

-- Teleconnections (influence on weather): To the extent these teleconnections are known, a positive EP-NP index during this time of year (April on the maps) is typically associated with cooler-than-normal temperatures east of the Rockies, warmer-than-normal temperatures along the West Coast and Alaska, below-normal upper-level circulation anomalies (stronger upper-level trough) over eastern North America, and above-normal upper-level circulation anomalies (stronger upper-level ridge) over western North America (the correlations are weak for precipitation).
+- Teleconnections (influence on weather): To the extent teleconnections are known, a positive EP-NP index during this time of year (April on the maps) is typically associated with colder-than-normal temperatures east of the Rockies, warmer-than-normal temperatures across the extreme West Coast and in Alaska, wetter-than-normal conditions in Wyoming and parts of the Ohio Valley (although the precipitation teleconnections are very weak), above-normal upper-level circulation anomalies (stronger upper-level ridge) over Alaska and western Canada and into the western CONUS, and below-normal upper-level circulation anomalies (stronger upper-level trough) over the northeastern CONUS and eastern Canada.